chuemoua3/subscriber-list-springboot/README.md

 #### Annotations
 * @Entity - designates a POJO class as an entity so that we can use it with JPA
 * @Id - JPA will recognize this as the object's primary key
-* @GeneratedValue - allows the data base to set the value for the field
+* @GeneratedValue - allows the database to set the value for the field
-- @Column -
+* @Column - attribute is stored in a database column by the same name
-- @CreationTimestamp -
+* @CreationTimestamp - sets the value of the field to the current time and date during creation (exactly once)

 ### Thymeleaf